VicFonch/Multi-Input-Resshift-Diffusion-VFI/README.md

 python train.py --config config.yaml --data_path _data/ATD-12K
 ```

-Make sure you have placed the required RFR weights in the `_pretrain_models/` folder as mentioned above and add the path in `config.yaml`
+Make sure to place the required `RFR` pretrained weights inside the `_pretrain_models/` directory, as previously indicated.
+Then, specify the corresponding path in the `config.yaml` file.

+If you wish to perform fine-tuning, simply set the path to these weights in the `pretrained_model_path` parameter within the configuration file.

 You can edit `config.yaml` to change training parameters such as learning rate, batch size, loss weights, and dataset paths.